magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 1 directory, 5 files
 ```

-Nice job, but if you now think we're done, you're **wrong!**.
-At
+Nice job, but if you now think we're done, you're **wrong!** At least,
-least, we have to test the local installation of the `valip` library
+we have to test the local installation of the `valip` library in the
-in the context of a project, as we already did in the
+context of a project, as we already did in the
 [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-19.md#test-valip-in-a-project-context).

 ## Test valip in a project context